tarantool/doc/doc/1.9/book/box/box_space.rst

               - [1, 'C']
               - [2, 'D']
             ...
+            tarantool> -- the first field must be greater than 0, and tarantool> -- skip the first tuple, and return up to tarantool> -- 2 tuples.
+This example's options all tarantool> -- depend on index characteristics so see tarantool> -- more explanation in index_object:select().
+            tarantool> s:select({0},{iterator='GT',offset=1,limit=2})
+            ---
+            - - [1, 'B']
+              - [1, 'C']
+            ...

-        For examples of complex ``select`` requests, where one can specify which index to search and what condition to use (for example "greater than" instead of "equal to") and how many tuples to return, see the later section :ref:`index_object:select <box_index-select>`.
+        As the last request in the above example shows: for examples of complex ``select`` requests, where one can specify which index to search and what condition to use (for example "greater than" instead of "equal to") and how many tuples to return, it will be necessary to become familiar with the later section :ref:`index_object:select <box_index-select>`.

         For more usage scenarios and typical errors see